Grand Duchess Alexandra Nikolaevna of Russia: Marriage

 On 28 January 1844, Alexandra married Prince Frederick William of Hesse (1820–1884) in St. Petersburg.
-Her husband was the only son of Prince William of Hesse and Princess Louise Charlotte of Denmark.
+Her husband was the only son of Prince William of Hesse and Princess Charlotte of Denmark.
 Since childhood he lived in Copenhagen with his parents and was regarded as one of the strongest candidates as heir to the Danish throne as there was a lack of direct male heirs in the royal family.
 Thus it was important for him to find a wife that could back his claim.
-"Fritz", as he was called, had come to St. Petersburg as a prospective bridegroom for Olga, but fell in love with Adini instead on the first evening he spent with the family.
-Although Olga was the elder daughter and also found Fritz to be an engaging young man, she graciously stepped aside in favour of her sister, and even chaperoned the couple when they wanted to spend time together away from the prying eyes of the court.
-The emperor and empress then gave their permission for Alexandra and Fritz to be married.
-Frederick's uncle, king Christian VIII of Denmark purchased Dehn Mansion in Copenhagen and Bernstorff Palace outside the city for the newlyweds and there was great joy over the union in the royal family.
+"Fritz", as he was called, had come to St. Petersburg as a prospective bridegroom for Olga, but fell in love with Alexandra instead.
+Although Olga was the elder daughter and also found Frederick to be an engaging young man, she stepped aside in favour of her sister, chaperoning the couple when they wanted to spend time together away from the prying eyes of the court.
+Nicholas I and Alexandra Feodorovna gave their permission for Alexandra Nikolaevna and Frederick to be married.
+Frederick's uncle, king Christian VIII of Denmark purchased Dehn Mansion in Copenhagen and Bernstorff Palace outside the city for the newlyweds.

 Death

 Alexandra became acutely ill with tuberculosis shortly before her wedding, and this complicated the pregnancy which soon followed.
 She was never well enough to travel to Hesse and take up her new position with her husband.
 They stayed in St. Petersburg, where her health rapidly declined.

 She went into labor prematurely, three months before the child was due, and gave birth to a son, Wilhelm.
 The infant died shortly after he was born, and Alexandra died later the same day.
 She was the first of her parents' children to die.
 Her parents were devastated and their grief would last until the end of their lives.
 She was buried at the Peter and Paul Fortress in St. Petersburg.
 Her son was buried in Rumpenheim (Germany).

-Nine years later, Fritz married Adini's first cousin, Princess Anna of Prussia (1836–1918), as his second wife.
-Eventually he became head of the House of Hesse-Kassel.
-Although they had six children together, Fritz and Anna were never emotionally close, and it is speculated that one reason was because Fritz was unable to overcome his grief for his first wife.
+Nine years later, Frederick married Alexandra's first cousin, Princess Anna of Prussia (1836–1918).
+He later became head of the House of Hesse-Kassel.
+Although they had six children together, Fritz and Anna were never emotionally close; it is speculated that one reason was due to Frederick's inability to overcome his grief for his first wife.